 STARTING THE WORKOUT

-The Sufferfest Training System will automatically start if you have a smart trainer or a speed sensor (virtual power) connected to the App.
+The Sufferfest Training System will automatically start if you have a smart trainer or a speed sensor (Virtual Watts) connected to the App.
 Just start pedaling.
 When you stop pedaling, and power stops reporting, then the App will automatically pause your workout.
 It will take up to 5 seconds for the auto pause to be engaged.
 If you do not want the auto start or pause to engage, then you can manually start the workout at the beginning or manually pause the workout during your activity by tapping the screen and pressing the play/pause button.

 (Having Choppy Power Reporting that keeps starting/stopping your workout?
 Check out "Improving Sensor Connections")